 Despite the degrees to which human and other animal figures are exaggerated in cartoons, what hooks us in and generates our response is our either conscious or unconscious referencing of our own anatomical structure.

-Familiarity with natural anatomy, coming from consistent observation and sketchbook practice, enables the artist to enrich their work with dynamic form and communicate ideas more clearly.
+Familiarity with natural anatomy, coming from observation and sketchbook practice, enables the artist to enrich their work with dynamic form and communicate ideas more clearly.

 Building upon this foundation, the development of characters proceeds.